Michael Venus: 2010: Top 350 in singles

-2017: French Open doubles champion, US Open mixed doubles finalist, ATP Tour Finals semifinalist
+2017: French Open champion, US Open mixed-doubles finalist, ATP Finals semifinalist

 The standout year in Venus's career began when he teamed up with Ryan Harrison to play doubles together for the first time in several years.
-Not only did they win titles at the French Open and in Estoril but they also qualified for the end of season 2017 ATP World Tour Finals, where they lost in the semifinals.
+Not only did they win titles at the French Open and in Estoril but they also qualified for the end of season 2017 ATP Finals, where they lost in the semifinals.
 At the end of the year Venus was ranked number 15 in the world, with Harrison one place below.